-Wheel size: The size of the wheel is measured in diameter and affects speed and control.
-Bigger skateboard wheels are typically faster but less manoeuvrable while smaller skateboard wheels tend to be easier to manoeuvre but are not as fast.
+The size of the wheel is measured in diameter (mm), and it affects the board’s speed and control.
+Bigger skateboard wheels are typically faster but less manoeuvrable.
+Smaller skateboard wheels, on the contrary, tend to be easier to manoeuvre and control but are not as fast.

-Wheel durometer: The hardness of the wheel is indicated by a numerical rating and the letter A. The durometer affects the durability, road grip and shock absorption of the wheels.
-The higher the rating, the harder the wheels.
+The hardness of the wheel is indicated by a numerical rating and the letter A. The higher the rating, the harder the wheels.
+The durometer affects the durability, road grip, and shock absorption of the wheels.